 21 – St George retain the Australian Rugby League title after defeating Manly 31-9 in the Grand Final in Sydney.

 23 – Dr Francois ‘Papa Doc’ Duvalier wins the Presidential election in Haiti.

 24 – BBC Schools Service is inaugurated on British television.

 24 – 1,000 US Army paratroopers are called in by President Eisenhower to ensure the integration of Central High School in Little Rock, Arkansas, which had been thwarted by Governor Orval Faubus.

 26 – Dag Hammarskjöld is re-appointed UN Secretary-General.

 30 – The remains of Captain Bligh’s Bounty are found off Pitcairn Island in the South Pacific Ocean.

 01 – The Mackinac Bridge in Michigan (USA) is opened to traffic and becomes the world’s longest suspension bridge.

-10 - The worst nuclear accident in Great Britain's history occurs when the core of the Unit 1 nuclear reactor at Windscale, Cumberland (now Sellafield, Cumbria) catches fire, releasing substantial amounts of radioactive contamination into the surrounding area.
-No one is evacuated from the surrounding area, but milk from nearby countryside is diluted and destroyed for about a month.
+10 – The worst nuclear accident in Great Britain’s history occurs when the core of the Unit 1 nuclear reactor at Windscale, Cumberland (now Sellafield, Cumbria) catches fire, releasing substantial amounts of radioactive contamination into the surrounding area.
+No one is evacuated from the surrounding area, but milk from the nearby countryside is diluted and destroyed for about a month.

 12 – Queen Elizabeth II visits Canada.